 - 1 teaspoon Salt

 - 2 tablespoon Olive Oil To coat bowl and drizzle over

-- 1 Zucchini, sliced in thin rounds (Small or medium)
+- 1 c Zucchini, sliced in thin rounds one small or medium zucchini

 - 1 clove Garlic, minced

 - 2 c Shredded cheddar cheese or mozzarella

 - Turn your oven on the warm setting and let preheat.
 Into a large bowl or stand mixer bowl, add yeast and sugar.
-Then add water. (you want this quite warm but not hot as you don't want to kill the yeast) Stir and let sit for 10 minutes to get foamy (activate) while you assemble other ingredients.
+Then add warm water.
+(This should be quite warm but not hot so you don't kill the yeast) Stir and let sit for 10 minutes to get foamy (activate) while you assemble other ingredients.

 - In large measuring cup add flour and salt and stir to combine well and then pour into wet ingredients.

-- Stir together or turn mixer with paddle attachment on low until it comes into a ball and then knead (or mix) for about 5 minutes or so then lightly oil bowl, put dough back in and drizzle lightly with oil on top.
+- Stir together or turn mixer with paddle attachment on low until it comes into a ball.
+Continue to knead in mixer or by hand for about 5 minutes.
+Lightly oil bowl with the olive oil and drizzle remaining oil on top.
 Cover bowl loosely with plastic wrap (leave air escape hole) or a clean tea towel.
 Turn off your oven and pop the dough inside to rise.
-Once it's doubled in size (approx 1 hour) take it out, preheat oven to 500' F and form it into 1 large or 2 small pizzas on a cookie sheet or pizza pan.
-I like to put these on parchment paper so I have no mess and they don't stick.
+Once it's doubled in size (approx 1 hour) take it out, preheat oven to 500' F and form it into 1 large or 2 small pizzas on a cookie sheet or pizza pan lined with parchement or dusted with flour or cornmeal.

 Topping and Baking